exploring self-realization, sacred personhood, and full humanity

 For many in our world, it’s been so long since we’ve felt good, we can’t even remember what “good” feels like.
 But soon it won't be that way.

 The following is Robert Benson’s channeled testimony from the other side, “Life In The World Unseen.”
 He's just arrived, and is gathering his energy.
-It feels so strange to feel good...
+And it feels so strange just to feel good...

 “Making myself comfortable upon a couch, I sank into a delightful state of semi-sleep, in which I was fully conscious of my surroundings, yet at the same time I could feel a down pouring of new energy, which coursed through my whole being.
 I could feel myself becoming, as it were, lighter, with the last traces of the old earth conditions being driven away forever.
 How long I remained in this pleasant state, I have no knowledge, but eventually I fell into a gentle slumber from which I awoke in that state of health which in the spirit world is perfect… It is impossible to convey, even in a small measure, this exquisite feeling of supreme vitality and well-being.
 When we are living upon the earth-plane, we are constantly being reminded of our physical bodies in a variety of ways - by cold or heat, by discomfort, by fatigue, by minor illnesses, and by countless other means.
 Here we labour under no such disabilities… In the realm of which I am now speaking, all is exactly attuned to its inhabitants - its temperature, its landscape, its many dwellings, the waters of the rivers and streams, and, most important of all, the inhabitants one with another.
 There is therefore nothing [here] that can possibly create any unhappiness, unpleasantness, or discomfort.
 We can completely forget our bodies and allow our minds to have free play, and, through our minds, we can enjoy the thousands of delights that the same minds have helped to build up.
 At times we may feel saddened - and at times we are amused - by those who, still upon the Earth [indulge their base passions toward folly]."

-In Summerland, meeting new people is no longer a big problem.
+In Summerland, meeting new people is no longer a big risk and scary problem.

 The following is Robert Benson’s channeled testimony from the other side, “Life In The World Unseen.”
 He's been in Summerland only a day or so, and his old buddy Edwin is showing him around.
 There’s a girl sitting by a lake.
 Benson is hesitant to meet her, but Edwin encourages him: